-- In September 2014, Battery Park City's senior bonds credit rating outlook was revised upward to (AAA) Stable, the highest attainable rating given by a Credit agency. - Fitch Ratings Affirmed BPCA's revenue bonds at 'AAA', with its outlook Revised to Stable from Negative.
-Fitch also affirmed the 'AAA' rating on the following outstanding senior lien revenue bonds issued by the Authority: - \$56.6 million series 2009A (federally taxable BABs) - \$31.6 million series 2009B - \$407.1 million series 2013A - \$6.9 million series 2013B (Federally Taxable Bonds)
+- The Battery Park City's senior bonds credit rating remains at (AAA) Stable, the highest attainable credit rating given by the Credit agencies, both Moody's and Fitch. - \$56.6 million series 2009A (federally taxable BABs) - \$30.8 million series 2009B - \$383 million series 2013A - \$5.7 million series 2013B (Federally Taxable Bonds)

-Summary of FY14 Operating Results
+Summary of FY15 Operating Results

-BPCA achieved excess revenues in the amount of \$167.3 million to be transferred to NYC.
-Approximately \$124.5 million of PILOT-related excess revenues from operations will be used to fund the City of New York's General Fund.
-Approximately \$42.8 million will go to the NYC Housing Development Corporation's 421-a fund and the pay-as-you-go capital fund.
+BPCA achieved excess revenues in the amount of \$160.6 million to be transferred to NYC.
+Approximately \$123.4 million of PILOT-related excess revenues from operations will be used to fund the City of New York's General Fund.
+Approximately \$37.2 million will go to the NYC Housing Development Corporation's 421-a fund and the pay-as-you-go capital fund.

-BPCA will have satisfied the remaining portion (\$32.6 million) of its \$200 million funding obligation under the 2010 Settlement Agreement for New York City's HDC 421-a housing fund.
-The remaining \$10.2 million will be the first payment applied to the final \$261 million pay-as-you-go obligation for NYC housing under this agreement.
+BPCA has satisfied the \$200 million funding obligation under the 2010 Settlement Agreement for New York City's HDC 421-a housing fund.
+The FY 2015 amount of \$37.2 million will be the second payment applied to the remaining \$261 million pay-as-you-go obligation for NYC housing under this agreement, for a cumulative total approximately of \$47.2 million.

-• Operating Budget for FY ending October 31, 2015
+Operating Budget for FY ending October 31, 2016

-- The FY15 Operating Budget of \$28 million is approximately \$144,000 less than the FY14 budget of \$28.1 million.
-BPCA was under budget for FY14. - The FY15 budget is the lowest proposed budget in the last twelve years and reflects BPCA's continuing efforts to control costs, increase efficiencies, and utilize a zero based budget approach.
+- The FY16 Operating Budget of \$27.9 million is approximately \$100,000 less than the FY14 budget of \$28.1 million.
+BPCA was under budget for FY15. - The FY16 budget is the lowest proposed budget in the last thirteen years and reflects BPCA's continuing efforts to control costs, increase efficiencies, and utilize a zero based budget approach.